-New Orleans’ oldest neighborhood bares it all
+A scavenger hunt in New Orleans’ oldest neighborhood that bares it all

 Figuratively, of course.
 (Though you may also get a glimpse of that in the literal sense on Bourbon Street.)
 Leaving a trail of beignet sugar in your wake, your team will roam the streets of the French Quarter as you answer fun and funny questions about the delightful, bizarre, and hilarious reminders of its vivid past and wild present.

-Along the way, you might discover…
+Along the way, your team will discover…

 - Eye-searing Mardi Gras decorations left up year-round